 For authors interested in presubmission manuscript preparation support services, RUP suggests Editage.
 For those whose first language is Chinese, a translated author services website from Editage is also available.
-If your institution subscribes to an RUP journal, you can contact your librarian for a 15% discount code on Editage services.
+Use the discount code "RUPEDITAGE" to save 15% on Editage services.
 Use of this service is not mandatory for publication, does not guarantee peer review or acceptance, and you are not obliged to submit your manuscript to one of our journals if you choose to use the service.
 RUP does not collect revenue on Editage services.

 You may submit your manuscript as a single PDF or as separate files.
 Please ensure the title page includes all authors and affiliations.
 A full title, abstract, and short running title are required for submission.
-JGP accepts submission of Articles, Communications, Hypotheses, and Methods and Approaches.
-If you would like to submit an Essay, Commentary, Perspective, Milestone in Physiology, Tutorial, Review, or Viewpoint for consideration, please contact the journal office at firstname.lastname@example.org.
+JCB accepts submission of Articles, Reports, and Tools.
+If you would like to submit a Review, Viewpoint, or Spotlight for consideration, please contact the journal office at email@example.com.

-Authors should provide a cover letter describing the conceptual advance of their work, related or competing papers in press or consideration elsewhere, and any conflicts of interest.
-Authors may suggest a specific editor, suitable reviewers, and request up to three reviewer exclusions.
+Authors should provide a cover letter describing the conceptual advance of their work, related or competing papers in press or consideration elsewhere, financial conflicts of interest, and whether submission is in response to a presubmission inquiry.
+Authors may request a specific editor, suitable reviewers, and up to three reviewer exclusions.
 Requests to exclude certain individuals will be honored when possible and if the grounds for exclusion are reasonable.
 If the original data in the manuscript are archived in a repository and accessible for review by editors and reviewers, please state this in your letter.
-If you would like the editors to consider peer reviewers' comments from another journal, please include this information in your letter (as described in our Transfer policy).
+If you would like the editors to consider peer reviewer comments from another journal, please include this information in your letter (as described in our Transfer policy).
 The cover letter will not be shared with reviewers.

-The corresponding author is responsible for the integrity of all data and text described within the manuscript; archiving all data related to the manuscript and providing original data upon request; adherence to all journal policies, including disclosure of related work from all authors; appropriate author contribution descriptions and conflict of interest disclosures from all authors; getting approval from all authors for submission; and checking accuracy of the proofs.
+The corresponding author is responsible for the integrity of all data and text described within the manuscript; archiving all data related to the manuscript and providing original data upon request; adherence to all journal policies, including disclosure of related work from all authors; appropriate author contribution descriptions and conflict of interest disclosures from all authors; getting approval from all authors for the contents of the manuscript and submission; and checking accuracy of the proofs.
 In some instances, it may be appropriate to have more than one corresponding author who would share the above responsibilities.

 Funding and financial conflicts of interest